GSA/search-gov-website/get-started/searchgov-for-federalist.md

   - `inline = true` will use our API to display results in your Cloud.gov site
   - `inline = false` will direct searchers to our hosted results page, and then return them to your site to view your content
 1. Include the `_includes/searchgov/form.html` search box in your `<header>` include.
-1. If you would like type-ahead search suggestions to appear in your website’s search box, in the `_config.yml` file set `searchgov` `suggestions` to `true`.
+1. If you would like typeahead search suggestions to appear in your website’s search box, in the `_config.yml` file set `searchgov` `suggestions` to `true`.